 Music has inspired architecture in many different ways, whether it be indirectly by influencing how a project is approached by an architect, or more obviously in the final form the building takes.
-Its influence goes far beyond sites of musical production or performances, like opera houses or concert halls.
+Its influence goes far beyond the sites of musical production or performances, like opera houses or concert halls.
 We’ve compiled a wide variety of buildings from around the world whose design has a link to music.

 The music box village